herenow/go-crate/README.md

 TODO
 -----
-* Code cleanup
-* Finish checking non-implemented driver methods
+* Possible type checking when receving data from crate, and convert it to documented Go types.